mbm110/MSN-GUARD/README.md

 - **WireGuard** for networks where it is reachable.
 - **WARP-on-WARP** (`gool`) support through the Aether core.
 - Automatic endpoint scanning with IP-level diagnostics, cached-gateway reconnect, and Ironclad verification.
-- Retained Aether v1.3.0 Android FFI core builds into `libaether.so`; it is excluded from GitHub language statistics.
+- Retained Aether v1.3.0 Android FFI core builds into `libaether.so`; it is excluded from repository language statistics.
 - App-level default protocol setting and direct links to releases/source.

 ## Protocol notes